Italy Family Holiday

 Consider bringing your own water bottle to refill along the way.
 The sale of bottled water contributes to an enormous environmental problem around the world.
 In addition to the water in bottles, the production of a 1 litre plastic bottle takes 2 litres of water and 200ml of oil.
 A large proportion ends up in limited landfill or discarded in waterways and natural environments.
 Although it can be difficult to avoid bottled water when travelling, please consider water purification techniques such as iodine or micropur and use the water dispensers which are provided at some of our accommodation.
 When unable to avoid bottled water it is better to buy the largest available and distribute into your smaller bottle for the day.

 On some of our trips in Europe it is possible to purchase responsibly sourced reusable water bottles.
 Thirty per cent of the cost of each bottle is donated to the Intrepid Foundation, specifically to the Support to Life project, which offers humanitarian assistance to Syrian Refugees in Turkey.
-Please ask your leader for further information regarding this initiative and the availability of the bottles.
+Please ask your leader for further information regarding this initiative and the availability of the bottles., TECHNOLOGY

 Physical rating